SamCrouch/RH-front/README.md

 ## Available Scripts

-In the project directory, you can run:
+The Homepage greets you with a random quote pulled from the database.
+You can select the `NEW QUOTE`

 ### `npm start`